KeqinWu-NOAA/arafs/README.md

 ./install_all.sh

 ./link_fix.sh

 C. Configure

-Edit system.conf in arafs/parm:
+Edit parameter files in arafs/parm:

+cd arafs/parm

+Check which HPC machine you are in, replace system.conf with the corresponding system.conf.[machine].

+For example:

+cp system.conf.hercules  system.conf

+Edit system.conf for following parameters to use your own accounts and directories:

    disk_project (your project)

    cpu_account (your account)

    CDSAVE (your directory where you install your “ARAFS”)

    CDSCRUB (where you will find the model output)

-Edit physics configuration file, e.g.
+Edit physics configuration file, e.g. parm/arafs_exp4.conf to fit your needs.

-parm/arafs_exp4.conf

 cd arafs/rocoto